 “The whole point is that I’m with the children.
 So Pamela can go back to work knowing it’s me looking after them.”

 Standing there in the corridor, with kids swarming around him like ants, the teacher shakes his head.
 “I hope you know what you’re doing.”

 What I’m doing is this: in October 2002 (more…)

-How a convicted murderer (“‘Killed a man with a pool cue.
-Judge said it wasn’t premeditated… Just kinda happened”) introduced me to his girlfriend – who despised him.
-What I thought about love and sex as a student.
+How a convicted killer introduced me to his girlfriend – who loathed him.
+What I thought about love aged 21.
 The lawyer who took me back to his office in Brooklyn.
 Running out of gas in a Ford Pinto on the New Jersey Turnpike.
 Soviet statues in Washington DC.
 Being charmed by Mexican con artists on the Redwood Highway in Northern California.

 Welcome to “The Americans”.
 Who are they?
 What can they teach us in the 21st Century?

 You can click straight to each episode from the links above.
 Please share this story if you find it interesting.
 I am working on a book based on this piece.

 The first thing I saw were his butcher’s arms: broad and sheened with sweat.
 Next, I saw tattoos and a square jaw, thick with stubble, set in a sullen half-smile.
 A broken six-pack of Schlitz was wedged between his thighs on the driver’s seat.